Paweł Pawlikowski: 2020s

 In October 2022, reports emerged that Pawlikowski's next film, under the working title The Island, was scheduled to begin filming in 2023.
 The film is inspired by true events and cast Joaquin Phoenix and Rooney Mara as an American couple in the 1930s, who leave behind civilization to live on a deserted island.
 In May 2023, production for The Island was halted, weeks before filming was set to begin, as a result of the impending 2023 SAG-AFTRA strike.
-In December 2023, cinematographer Łukasz Żal stated that the project was unlikely to ever be made.
 In February 2024, Mara stated that herself, Phoenix, and Pawlikowski are still committed to make the film, but was unsure of when it may be filmed.

+In 2026, his period drama Fatherland, about German writer Thomas Mann and his daughter Erika, premiered at the main competition of the 2026 Cannes Film Festival to critical acclaim.
+He won his second Best Director award for the film, tying with Javier Calvo and Javier Ambrossi for La bola negra.

 Personal life

-Pawlikowski grew up a Catholic and considers himself one up to this day, but says that he finds the Catholic Church in Great Britain to be easier to grow in faith in than that in Poland.
+Pawlikowski grew up a Catholic and considers himself one up to this day, but says that he finds the Catholic Church in Great Britain to be easier to grow in faith in than in Poland.

-Pawlikowski was a Creative Arts Fellow at Oxford Brookes University from 2004 to 2007.
-He teaches film direction and screenwriting at the National Film School in the UK and the Wajda Film School in Warsaw.
-In addition to his native Polish, he speaks six languages including German and Russian.

 Pawlikowski's first wife, who was Russian, developed a serious illness in 2006 and died several months later.
 They have a son and a daughter.
-After his children left for university, Pawlikowski moved to Paris, and later relocated to Warsaw, where he lives close to his childhood home.
+After his children left for university, Pawlikowski moved to Paris, and later relocated to Warsaw.
 At the end of 2017, he married Polish model and actress Małgosia Bela.

+In addition to his native Polish, he speaks six languages, including German and Russian.